maybebyte/anthesis/articles/personal/about-me.md

 [^1]: That isn't to say that one should abandon the concept of boundaries altogether.
 Boundaries are healthy and represent you communicating what you need to another person.
+There's a difference between advocating for yourself and domineering someone.

 That said, humans recognize and seek patterns.
 People with some of these characteristics seem to endear themselves to me quickly.